Sign Up

 Treat cause

-For acute correction of HCO3 base deficit: Base deficit X (wt in kg) X (0.3) Hypoxemia secondary to ventilator perfusion mismatching may be improved by administering supplemental oxygen.
-In addition, oxygenation can be improved by increasing the mean airway pressure in an infant receiving mechanical ventilation.
-See summary below:
+For acute correction of HCO3 base deficit: Hypoxemia that is secondary to ventilator perfusion mismatching can be improved by providing supplemental oxygen to the patient.
+Furthermore, oxygenation can be improved by increasing the mean airway pressure (MAP) in an infant receiving mechanical ventilation (Fraser, n.d.).

 Ventilator Corrections